BavikReddy/Proctoring/README.md

 Online Proctoring: It is a service which is used to monitor activities of a person through their webcam and microphone.
 This Project aim is to create an automated proctoring system for Online Examination.

-app.py -- This is the main file which is built using FLask framework.
-Here dataflow from frontend(website build using HTML pages) to backend is managaed and viceversa.
+app.py -- This is the main file which is built using Flask framework.
+Here dataflow from frontend(website build using HTML pages) to backend(using python) is managed and viceversa.

 The project is divided into multiple tasks.